-A Back to School Night will be held within the first two weeks of school for all parents to attend.
+A Parent Orientation Night will be held within the first two weeks of school for all parents to attend.
 There will be one general meeting at which the principal will address all parents.
 At this time parents will sign up for various fundraising events.